Is metronidazole a muscle relaxer

 There is a common misconception that metronidazole, an antibiotic drug used to treat various bacterial infections, is a muscle relaxant.
 However, this is not the case.
 Metronidazole works by targeting and destroying the DNA of bacteria, thereby stopping their growth and reproduction.
 It does not directly affect the muscles or act as a muscle relaxant.

-See also Clostridium perfringens metronidazole
+See also Cryptosporidium treatment metronidazole

 While metronidazole does have some side effects that may cause muscle weakness or other muscle-related symptoms, these are not due to its muscle relaxant properties.
 Rather, they are often associated with the drug’s effects on the nervous system or other organs.